ietf-wg-cellar/matroska-specification/notes.md

 # Matroska Versioning

-Matroska is based upon the principle that a reading application does not have to support 100% of the specifications in order to be able to play the file.
+Matroska is based on the principle that a reading application does not have to support 100% of the specifications in order to be able to play the file.
 A Matroska file therefore contains version indicators that tell a reading application what to expect.